LCBC-UiO/galamm/cran-comments.md

 ### 2. Errors on r-oldrelease

+I here explain why the failure happened, and how it has been fixed.

-Failed because of the following test, where 'fam' is some model family, e.g., 'fam <- binomial()' or 'fam <- gaussian()'.
-I tested 'is.na(fam$dispersion)', but in R4.2.3 these 'fam' would not have an element named 'dispersion', and hence the test failed.
+Letting 'fam' be some model family, e.g., 'fam <- binomial()' or 'fam <- gaussian()', I had a test 'is.na(fam$dispersion)'.
+In R4.2.3 these 'fam' objects would not have an element named 'dispersion', and would cause a fail.
 In R4.3.1 'fam' does have a 'dispersion' element, and hence the test passed here.
 I have rewritten the code so it does not rely on this element, and verified it using devtools::test_win_oldrelease().
 The fix is described in more detail here: https://github.com/LCBC-UiO/galamm/issues/167.